ICT4LT

 This Web page is designed to be read from the printed page.
 Use File / Print in your browser to produce a printed copy.
 After you have digested the contents of the printed copy, come back to the onscreen version to follow up the hyperlinks.

 The commonest ICT tool for creating and manipulating text is the word-processor.
 A word-processor is an extremely useful piece of software, enabling teachers to produce professional-looking documents that can be printed and used as handouts or worksheets for learners.
-Used onscreen, printed worksheets can also become electronic worksheets: see Section 3, Section 4 and Section 8.1
+The worksheets can also become electronic worksheets (see Section 3 and Section 4) and they can be enhanced with pictures and sound and exported into other applications such as PowerPoint: see Section 8.

-See also Section 6.3 for links to additional ideas and resources.
+See Section 6.3 for links to additional ideas and resources.
 See especially:

 Many of the above exercises, especially those designed to be used as electronic worksheets, can also be created with the aid of authoring programs: see Module 2.5, Introduction to CALL authoring programs.
 CALL authoring programs often consist of a set of templates that offer a far less labour-intensive approach to creating exercises.